Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 #### Professionnal / recruitment
 I'm an IT Infrastructure Engineer and I do audit, administration and engineering in various fields of IT infrastructures:
-- **IT Audit**: infrastructure and operation security, penetration testing and social engineering.
+- **IT Audit**: infrastructure and operation optimization, resilience, security
 - **network**: TCP/IP, network services, proxying and intermediation (NGINX, HAProxy, CloudFlare), DNS, etc
 - **systems**: Linux, Windows Servers, RedHat, BSD
 - **VoIP**: Cisco Unified Communication, 3CX (I have the advanced certification), Mitel MiVoice 5000 (Certified), Mitel products, DECT technologies and products (Mitel and Ascom)